-Old photos are great conversation starters, particularly at the holidays, and this display takes up only minimal wall space.
-Start with baby photographs; cut them in a circle, mount on foam core, and arrange in a tree shape.
+Old photos are great conversation starters, particularly during the holidays, and this display takes up minimal wall space.
+Start with baby photographs, then cut them in a circle, mount on foam core, and arrange in a tree shape.
 Little space, big impact.

 Editor's Tip: For a great together-time activity, have family members guess who is who in each photo.

 Tiny wrapped boxes provide a base to a few glittering paper houses that take up very little space.
-To make "trees," wrap squares of scrapbook paper into cones and glue the edges; cut off the bottoms to be level.
+To make "trees," wrap squares of scrapbook paper into cones and glue the edges; cut off the bottoms to make them level.
 For extra sparkle, place the grouping on a silver tray.

 Walls can be a great asset when it comes to small-space holiday decorating.
 Here, a cluster of small lidded storage containers is transformed into a countdown holiday calendar.
 Paint the boxes and print out numbers on colored paper; cut out and adhere to the lids.
 Glue a small magnet to the back of each container and attach to a painted metal board.